-cobas° Synergy Core can be used as an optional component of the cobas° 6800/8800 Systems for automated pipetting and pooling of aliquots of multiple primary samples into one pooled sample.
-Refer to the cobas° Synergy software User Assistance for more information.
+cobas[°] Synergy software with the Hamilton MICROLAB[°] STAR can be used as an optional component of the cobas[°] 6800/8800 Systems for automated pipetting and pooling of aliquots of multiple primary samples into one pooled sample.
+Refer to the cobas[°] Synergy software User Assistance for more information.